 Underwater Diving Rig- this guy is a lot easier to handle than a selfie stick (and not drop) when swimming in the ocean.

-Snorkel mask and fins- we love the full face masks, which we purchased from Wildhorn Outfitters.
-They don’t fog up as often and it’s much more comfortable to wear for longer periods of time.
-However, a mask and snorkel combo from U.S. Divers works great too (and it is easier to dive with!).
+Snorkel mask and fins- we love the full face masks, which we purchased from Wildhorn Outfitters Seaview 180 Collection.
+They don’t fog up as often and is much more comfortable to wear for longer periods of time.

-Inflatable Snorkel Life Vest (or pool noodle)- if you aren’t too confident in your swimming skills or even if you just aren’t comfortable swimming in the open ocean, a life vest is great to have!
-I’ve also seen others snorkel with a floatie or pool noodle.
+Inflatable Snorkel Life Vest (or pool noodle)- if you aren’t too confident in your swimming skills or even if you just aren’t comfortable swimming in the open ocean, a snorkel life vest is great to have!
+I’ve also seen others snorkel with a boogie board or pool noodle.

 Reef Safe Sunscreen- it is SO important to use a sunscreen that is safe for the coral and ocean life when snorkeling.
 Use a sunscreen without oxybenzone or octinoxate.